 - We use only positive reinforcement training methodology.

 Your Donation – One Donation Saves Two Lives

-- You donation gives people the gifts of independence, security, companionship, unconditional love and team work
+- Donations offer people the gifts of independence, security, companionship, unconditional love, and team work